top of page

 Community Driven

-The Organizing Committee will be comprised of representatives from CISR and CLS to oversee the development of the LRP.
+The Organizing Committee is comprised of representatives from CISR and CLS to oversee the development of the LRP.
+The Co-Chairs of the Organizing Committee are Ingrid Pickering, Chief Science Officer, CLS and TK Sham, Professor at Western University and CISR Board Member.

 A Panel will be composed of a majority of Canadian synchrotron users and will include a balance of perspectives, including not only scientific expertise, but also geographic regions, sectors, and underrepresented groups.
 It will include Canadian users of CLS and of foreign light sources.